alexsfry1/hello-world/README.md

 # hello-world

-This is fest test repository of alex_s_fry
+This is fist test repository of alex_s_fry